JBrandonS/jbrandons.github.io/publications/dali.md

 $$H_{\alpha\beta\gamma\delta} = \mu_{,\alpha\beta} M \mu_{,\gamma\delta}$$

-These capture how the observables $\mu$ curve with respect to the parameters, allowing DALI to detect non-Gaussian features that Fisher misses entirely.
+These capture how the observables $$\mu$$ curve with respect to the parameters, allowing DALI to detect non-Gaussian features that Fisher misses entirely.

 ---